 Florence, Venice and Rome are home to many museums, but art can be viewed in churches and public buildings.
 Most notable is the ceiling of the Sistine Chapel of the Vatican, painted by Michelangelo sometime between 1508 and 1512.

 Opera has its roots in Italy and many famous operas — including "Aida" and "La Traviata," both by Giuseppe Verdi, and "Pagliacci" by Ruggero Leoncavallo — were written in Italian and are still performed in the native language.
-More recently, Italian tenor Luciano Pavarotti made opera more accessible to the masses as part of the Three Tenors.
+More recently, Italian tenor Luciano Pavarotti made opera more accessible to the masses as a soloist and as part of the Three Tenors.

 Italy is home to a number of world-renowned fashion houses, including Armani, Gucci, Benetton, Versace and Prada.